Verbier: Geography

 Verbier is located in the municipality of Val de Bagnes in the Swiss canton of Valais.
 The village lies on a south oriented terrace at around 1,500 metres facing the Grand Combin massif.
 The terrace lies on the east side of the Val de Bagnes, a valley located south of Martigny.

 Verbier had 2767 permanent residents in 2006.
 The number of residents can rise to 35,000 in the winter season.
 There is a noticeable population of Scandinavian and British residents.

 Education

-The town has a public school system for its residents up until high school level, when locals must travel down into the valley for schooling.
+The town has a state school system for its residents up to secondary school level, when locals have to travel down into the valley for their school education.
 In September 2010, the Verbier campus of St. George's (now called Verbier International School), a private international school, was founded and opened its doors in the Chalet Mascotte at the entrance of the village.
 Verbier also has a newly founded school as of January 2021 called Copperfield Verbier, in Le Hameau.